timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 19-ADMINISTRATION/CHAPTER 19-ADMINISTRATION.md

 ### §1004.
 Computation of pay and allowances for month or part of month
 * A member of a uniformed service who is entitled to pay and allowances under this title for a continuous period of less than one month is entitled to his pay and allowances for each day of that period at the rate of 1/30 of the monthly amount of his pay and allowances.
 The thirty-first day of a calendar month may not be excluded from a computation under this section.

 ### §1005.
-Army and Air Force: prompt payments required
+Army, Air Force, and Space Force: prompt payments required
-* Members of the Army and of the Air Force shall be paid at such times that arrears will at no time be more than two months, unless circumstances make further arrears unavoidable.
+* Members of the Army, the Air Force, and the Space Force shall be paid at such times that arrears will at no time be more than two months, unless circumstances make further arrears unavoidable.

 ### §1006.
 Advance payments
 * (a) Under regulations prescribed by the Secretary concerned, a member of a uniformed service may be paid in advance—